PacktPublishing/Mastering-Elastic-Stack/README.md

 ## Addational Info

-No code for chapter 6 and 7
+The Code files for chapter 1, 7, 9 and 11 are not present since they deal with User Interface more, also provided is the software and the hardware list required for the book

 ## Software Hardware Requirements